SalFell/CPSC362/README.md

 Designed using MVC architecture.

+## How to run
+1. Open a terminal
+2. Move into client/src/server and run 'npm start' to start the Nodejs/Express server.
+3. Open a second terminal
+4. Move into client/ and run 'npm start' to start the client.
+A browser tab will be automatically created.

 ## Features
 1. Ability to download the historical data of FNGU and FNGD for the past three years between 01/01/2020 and Yesterday from Yahoo Finance and save them in JSON format on a server.
 The downloaded data includes Date, Open, High, Low, Close, and Volume.